iltuoconsulenteit/DocCropper-Test/README.md

 ### 🔑 Developer key

-For demonstrations and testing you can temporarily unlock all PRO features by placing the developer key in the `license_key` field of `settings.json` or by setting the `DOCROPPER_DEV_LICENSE` environment variable.
-The actual key is provided separately and is not shown here for security reasons.
+For demonstrations and testing you may use a developer key.
+Place this key in the `license_key` field of `settings.json` (or set it through the `DOCROPPER_DEV_LICENSE` environment variable).
+When DocCropper detects the developer key it asks for a password before enabling PRO features.
+The password is the date of the latest commit in `YYYYMMDD` format.
+After entering the correct password the interface shows `Licensed to Developer` and behaves like the full version.

 For commercial inquiries: **doccropper@iltuoconsulenteit.it**.